 • neuritis (inflammation of the nerves);

-• (inflammation of the substance of the brain).
+• (inflammation of the brain substance).

-Diagnosis of bacillary dysentery
+Diagnosis of bacterial dysentery

-Of the laboratory methods used:
+Laboratory methods used:

 • in doubtful cases, it is possible to use the PCR method to identify the causative agent of the disease;